corda/corda/docs/source/key-concepts-djvm.rst

 Further work is planned:

  * To enable controlled use of reflection APIs.

- * Strip out the dependency on the extensive whitelist of underlying Java runtime classes.

  * Currently, dynamic invocation is disallowed.
 Allow specific lambda and string concatenation meta-factories used by Java code itself.